“Learn wisdom from the pupil of the eye that looks upon all things and yet to self is blind.” -Persian Poet

 “People don’t realize how a man’s whole life can be changed by one book.
 (400)”-Malcolm X

-So what books should we be educating our nation with?
-In elaborating on various moments of Malcolm X’s life, where he conquered hardship to eventually rise and become a world leader, I hope I can persuade more readers to pick up this book.
-We’re currently living in a divided nation fraught with polarizing opinions, protests, and hatred.
+My goal for this post is to convince you, the reader, to read Malcolm X’s autobiography (if you haven’t already).
+We’re living in a divided nation fraught with polarizing opinions and hatred.
 By learning about the life of a man who was labeled a terrorist, who suffered through oppression and distortion by the elite and his own nation of Islam, we can hopefully gain more empathy and inspiration.

 My memory of Malcolm X, in my public high school history class, is in comparison to Dr. Martin Luther King Jr.